dimatkachuk2607g/portfolio/projects/core_python/README.md

-This project allows users to select a PC build (low, mid or high budget) and platform (AMD or Intel)
+This project allows users to select a PC build (low, mid or high budget) and platform (AMD or Intel).

-Loads component details from a JSON file, and prints a summary with full details
+Loads component details from a JSON file, and prints a summary with full details.

-Additionally whenever code changes are pushed, all pytest tests will automatically run in a GitHub Actions workflow and produce an artifact which contains all reports
+Additionally whenever code changes are pushed, all pytest tests will automatically run in a GitHub Actions workflow and produce an artifact which contains all reports.

 ## Running the project
 First install requirements from the **projects** folder using the command: